Install Collector - FreeBSD

 2. Get the Bootstrap Command

 Sign in to your ConfigSentry account and go to Appliances → Collectors.
-Open your collector and click Download – FreeBSD.
-Copy the bootstrap command shown — it includes your unique collector token.
+Open your collector and click Download - FreeBSD.
+Copy the bootstrap command shown.
+It includes your unique collector token and points to the correct FreeBSD bootstrap script.

 3. Create the Installation Directory